pokt-network/poktroll/docusaurus/docs/operate/infrastructure/localnet.md

 Following best practices in Helm chart design, we have default values defined in the `values.yaml` file of each service Helm chart.
 For example, [here are the RelayMiner `values.yaml`](https://github.com/pokt-network/helm-charts/blob/main/charts/relayminer/values.yaml).

-Local infrastructure requires some changes to the default values to properly configure the RelayMiner ro PATH Gateway, so we override some of the values.
+Local infrastructure requires some changes to the default values to properly configure the `RelayMiner` or `PATH Gateway`, so we override some of the values.
 You can find such overrides in the [poktroll/localnet/kubernetes directory](https://github.com/pokt-network/poktroll/tree/main/localnet/kubernetes).

 **IF YOU NEED TO CHANGE LocalNet configs, 👆 is the place.**